2.2 BILLION PEOPLE – 1 IN 4 – AROUND THE WORLD LACK SAFELY MANAGED DRINKING WATER

 BE THE DROP THAT CREATES RIPPLES OF CHANGE.

 In drought stricken regions like Samburu, clean water is more than a basic need - it’s the foundation for every community.
 From health and education, to women’s rights, economic opportunity and agriculture, every drop fuels progress.
-This year, join the TSP team as we celebrate our Communities of Impact - the people, partnerships, and perseverance that drive lasting change.
-Together, we are not just building wells; we’re building futures in Samburu.
+As we celebrate 20 years of The Samburu Project, we turn our focus to the communities at the heart of this work.
+Every well represents collaboration - between Samburu leaders, local partners, and supporters around the world.
+From our very first well, still flowing today, to the many that followed, this work proves that lasting change is built together, over time.

 Access to clean water reduces the spread of diseases, decreases rates of diarrhea, and improves community health.
 We build on this foundation by coordinating hygiene and sanitation workshops, building hand washing stations, installing pit latrines, and facilitating menstrual hygiene programs.